 Illustration: “Christmas Treasures” by Steffi Kraus (1922)

 This article was posted on Sunday, December 13th, 2009 at 7:48 pm and is filed under Christmas, Christmas Poems, Countries & Cultures, English, Holidays Around the World, Languages, Mama Lisa, Poetry, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply